Bacalhau à Brás

 5. 05

-Fold in the remaining potato sticks and garnish.
+Fold in the remaining potatoes and garnish generously.

 Notes

-Seek out Brazilian Yoki brand potato sticks in the Latin aisle, or standard American canned shoestring potatoes like Pik-Nik.
-Do not use regular potato chips or thick hash browns, which will completely ruin the delicate texture of the dish.
+Look for Brazilian Yoki brand extra-fine potato sticks in the Latin aisle, or standard American canned shoestring potatoes like Pik-Nik.
+Substituting regular potato chips or thick hash browns will completely ruin the delicate structure of the dish.

 From Cook Portuguese in America.